Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Results and discussion

-We then apply the ABC algorithm described in Section~\ref{sec:ABC_here} and plot the distributions of the summary statistics obtained for each set of simulations on scatter plots.
-Example scatter plots are shown in Figure~\ref{fig:summ_stats}, where the $D_n$ summary statistic is shown on the $x$-axis and the $|\Delta\text{Cov}_{\text{ij}}|$ is shown on the $y$-axis.
+Examples of distributions of the summary statistics from the ABC algorithm obtained for each set of simulations are shown in Figure~\ref{fig:summ_stats}, where $D_n$ is shown on the $x$-axis and $|\Delta\text{Cov}_{\text{ij}}|$ is on the $y$-axis.
 The colour bar represents the different values of $\sigma_{\text{[X/H]}}$ that we draw for each simulation.
-The left panel displays the summary statistics for simulations with intrinsic scatter in Al in PJ 6, the middle panel displays those with intrinsic scatter in Fe in PJ 20, and the right panel displays those with intrinsic scatter in Si in PJ 5.
-We show these particular elements in these specific clusters as examples, but we create visualizations like these for every element in every birth cluster that we study.
+The left-hand panel displays the summary statistics for simulations with intrinsic scatter in Al in PJ 6, the middle panel displays those with intrinsic scatter in Fe in PJ 20, and the right-hand panel displays those with intrinsic scatter in Si in PJ 5.
+We show these particular elements as examples of some of the different types of behaviour that we see, but we create visualizations like these for every element in every birth cluster we study.

 The panels for Al in PJ 6 and Fe in PJ 20 in Figure~\ref{fig:summ_stats} represent ideal summary statistic behaviour.
-It is important to note that, while most of the elements that have enough pixels for analysis in most of the birth clusters that we study display this behaviour, not all of the elements in all of the clusters that we analyze are as well-behaved.
+It is important to note that, while most of the elements that have enough pixels for analysis display this behaviour, not all elements in all of the clusters we study are as well-behaved.
 Specifically, some elements show a `turning-back' behaviour, which indicates potential intrinsic abundance scatter.
-This behaviour is exemplified by the panel for Si in PJ 5 in Figure~\ref{fig:summ_stats}, where it is clear that the tail of simulations with $\sigma_{\text{[X/H]}}\rightarrow0$ turns back toward increasing $D_n$, as opposed to being focused at small $D_n$ and $|\Delta\text{Cov}_{\text{ij}}|$ as in the panels for Al in PJ 6 and Fe in PJ 20.
+For example, in the panel for Si in PJ 5 in Figure~\ref{fig:summ_stats}, the tail of simulations with $\sigma_{\text{[X/H]}}\rightarrow0$ turns back towards increasing $D_n$, instead of being focused at small $D_n$ and $|\Delta\text{Cov}_{\text{ij}}|$ as in the preceding panels.
 Specifically, this plot seems to indicate that there is intrinsic abundance scatter in Si in PJ 5.
-This kind of behaviour is also seen in Mg and Al in PJ 4, all of the elements in PJ 5, C, Al, Si, and Ni in PJ 9, Al and Si in PJ 10, Mn in PJ 12, O and Fe in PJ 14, Mg in PJ 15, Ti and Mn in PJ 16, every element except for C, N, and Ni in PJ 17, O, Si, Ca, V, and Mn in PJ 18, O, Mg, Si, Ca, Ti, Mn, and Ni in PJ 19, and every element except for C, N, and Fe in PJ 21.
+Similar behaviour is also seen in some of the other PJ clusters, summarized in Table~\ref{tab:bad_elems}.
 However, the behaviour of the majority of the summary statistic plots of the PJ clusters is generally indicative of chemical homogeneity.